snowplow-archive/snowplow.github.com/_posts/2014-08-05-iglu-server-0.2.0-released.md

 RESTful api and using the schema service you will be able to interact with individual schemas with simple HTTP requests.

-For example, let us say you own the `com.snowplowanalytics prefix (the details of owning a vendor prefix will be covered in the [api authentication section](/blog/2014/07/27/iglu-server-0.2.0-released/#auth)) and you have a JSON schema defined as
+For example, let us say you own the `com.snowplowanalytics` prefix (the details regarding owning a vendor prefix will be covered in the [api authentication section](/blog/2014/07/27/iglu-server-0.2.0-released/#auth)) and you have a JSON schema defined as
 follows:

 {% highlight json %}